by Janis / 0 comments - Orginally published:5th November 2019

 Commemorative wall at the Berlin Wall Memorial

 One was of a family that lived on the eastern side and would stand at their window.
-They looked out across the wall, and as they were unable to wave at their loved ones, for of fear of being caught, they would stroke their hair instead.
+They looked out across the wall, and as they could not wave at their loved ones for fear of being caught, they would stroke their hair instead.

 Bleakness of the Berlin Wall